Using Google Maps Trip Planner in 6 Easy Steps

 Step 5: Share your map

 Traveling with friends or family?
-Let’s get everyone on the same page:
+Let’s get everyone on the same page.
+Start by clicking the ‘Share’ button.

 Step 6: Access driving directions on your phone

-Firstly, make sure you’ve got the Google Maps app installed on your phone.
-Got it?
-Great!
+First, ensure you have the Google Maps app on your phone.

-3. Scroll down to “Maps” and find your trip plan.
+2. Scroll down to “Maps” and tap on your trip plan.

 Want to see all your planned stops?
 Tap “View map legend.”
 It’s like a bird’s eye view of your trip.